HankA5/CSC494_Project/documents/PPP.md

 ### Not Included
 - Health diagnosis or treatment recommendations
-- Automated decision-making for animal care
+- Automated decision-making for animal care such as changing temp or activating sprinklers
-- Advanced machine learning models

 ---